 8. Which post was the most difficult to write?

 I had vowed I wouldn’t write about my personal life too much, but that does creep in.
-The posts I wrote about my father being ill and dying were the hardest.
+The posts I wrote about my father being ill and passing away were the hardest.
 Not for what they said maybe, as they weren’t that long.
 Just writing those simple words was hard enough.

 Challenge to be continued in part two… sometime..